actforgood/xdi/README.md

 // Do not inject it/use it directly, in your application's objects.
 // It should be used only in the bootstrap process of your application and/or main.go,
-// as a centralized container of dependencies. var DiManager = xdi.NewManager()
+// as a centralized container of dependencies.
+// Note: instead of declaring a variable, you can also use the singleton provided by xdi.ManagerInstance(). var DiManager = xdi.NewManager()

 func init() {